 The initial one is the target wake-up time (TWT).
 I’m saying that many of these 2.4 GHz features are going to be IoT features.
 This feature is not required to report and use wireless as far as time.
 By using TWT, this feature can put the network adapter to sleep for a period of time, thereby reducing the number of active features on the saturated 2.4 GHz band.

-For those of you who want to find Aruba Wireless Original products, you should visit NetData or the NDS.id website only for delivery in Indonesia.
+You should visit NetData or the NDS.id website only for delivery in Indonesia.
+If you interested, you can contact us directly here.